confluentinc/ksql/docs/developer-guide/serialization.rst

 The format is designed primarily to support primitive message keys.
 It can be used as a value format, though certain operations aren't supported when this is the case.

-Unlike some other formats, this format does not perform any type coercion.
-It is therefore important to correctly match the field type to the underlying serialized form to avoid deserialization errors.
+Unlike some other formats, the ``KAFKA`` format does not perform any type coercion, so it's important to correctly match the field type to the underlying serialized form to avoid deserialization errors.

 +-------------------------+--------------------------------------------------------------------------------------------+